 We recommend that you enable predictive whitelisting or local whitelisting before you enable DLL blocking.
-Always start in simulation mode and evaluate the application control events in order to whitelist all DLLs required by the system.
+In any case, we recommend starting in simulation mode and evaluating the application control events to whitelist all DLLs required by the system.

-3.1.1 Simulation
+5.1.1 Simulation